mengine23/icinga2/README.md

 # icinga2
-Some useful things abaout icinga2
+Some useful things about icinga2